 - Keep your technology systems patched and updated with the most current security software.

 - Use your technology in the office only for the office.
-Make it a policy not to allow online shopping from any of your practice’s computer.
+Make it a policy not to allow online shopping from any of your practice’s computers.

 Download and use this guide: